Skip to main content

 Medical history and physical exam

-Next, the doctor will examine you, paying special attention to the lymph nodes and other areas of the body that might be affected, including the spleen and liver.
+Next, the doctor will examine you, paying special attention to the lymph nodes and other areas of your body that might be affected, including the spleen and liver.
 Because infections are the most common cause of enlarged lymph nodes, the doctor will look for an infection near the swollen lymph nodes.

 The doctor also might order blood tests to look for signs of infection or other problems.
 Blood tests aren't used to diagnose lymphoma, though.
 If the doctor suspects that lymphoma might be causing your symptoms, they might recommend a biopsy of a swollen lymph node or other affected area.